Google Pixel 6 is "coming soon", official advert says

 Here's yet another look at the Google Pixel 6.
-Recently we've seen the phone pop up in a magazine advert, a leaked price, and full details on its camera specs.
+Recently we've seen the phone pop up in a magazine advert, a rumoured Pixel 6 price, and full details on its camera specs.
 And now we have a video advert to add to that bulging file.

 It was posted to YouTube (spotted by GSMArena) by Google Japan, so it's the real deal.
-Take a look.
+Take a look below.

 It shows the phone's Google-made Tensor chip, as well as Android 12's Material You design (complete with dynamic themes).
 It's also sold as "coming soon", though sadly it stops short of naming an exact launch date.